 Connecting Our Lives

-Whether we realize it or not, we live in an increasingly sensored world.
-We are becoming more comfortable with being sensed and monitored in exchange for increased safety and offloading some of our more mundane tasks.
+We live in an increasingly sensor-enabled world.
+We are becoming more comfortable with systems that monitor in exchange for increased safety and offloading some of our more mundane tasks.
 By: Ronald M. Weber, Global Industry Manager, Building Automation

 Our dependence on sensors is increasing regularly to keep us safe, keep us comfortable, and keep us in control.
 Sensors are playing an ever expanding role in our lives.
 Without realizing it, we have become accustomed to living with – and relying on – sensors every day.
 For example, at home we rely on a sensors in our clothes dryer to sense when the clothes are dry and stop drying, saving time and energy.
 Automatic lights are becoming more prevalent in our lives, turning on when they detect our movement and turning off after we leave to help conserve energy.
 Perhaps the best example to showcase our dependence on sensors is today’s increasingly connected car.